7 Famous Diego Rivera Mural Paintings

 Between 1922 and 1953, Rivera painted murals all over Mexico, and he had also left his mark with several significant wall paintings in the United States.
 Those can be seen in San Francisco, Detroit, and New York City.
-Walls of public buildings throughout Mexico and the United States served as a canvas for him, as he was creating an outstanding body of work.
+Walls of public buildings throughout Mexico and the United States served as a canvas for his artworks, as he was creating an outstanding body of work.
 Thanks to Rivera, the concept of public arts was reinvented, and this particular art form was once more recognized as an important part of the contemporary art, in both American and Mexican arts.
 Unfortunately, not all of Diego Rivera murals are exposed to the public eye today, especially in the US.
 Some of them, like six portable fresco wall works he painted for the Museum of Modern Art in New York City, were stored or diffused for 80 years.
-Then, the MoMA exhibition in 2011 brought them back up (actually five of them, because sixth is allegedly lost), but soon after the exhibition, they were obscured again.
+Then, the MoMA exhibition in 2011 brought these wall paintings back up (actually five of them, because sixth is allegedly lost), but soon after the exhibition, they were obscured again.

-With a flourishing artist like Diego Rivera was, it is hard to tell which artwork of his is more important than other.
+With a flourishing artist like Diego Rivera was, it is hard to tell which artwork of his is more important than others.
 But, some of his murals definitely stood out and some were made more popular than others over time.
 However, each and every one of them holds a story behind.
-Here, we present you the most famous murals painted by Diego Rivera.
+Here, we present to you the most famous murals painted by Diego Rivera.
 Enjoy their stories.

 If you want the complete picture of Diego Rivera’s career as a muralist, then this book is a must-read for you.
 On these pages, you will find everything you ever wanted to know about Diego Rivera, the muralist, and you didn’t get the chance to collect the knowledge from different sizes.
 Here you’ll have everything in one place, ready for you to enjoy the reading while revealing different layers of meaning that are hiding behind complex murals of Diego Rivera.